AndreaScarselli/OS-Project/README.md

-This program was realized as a project done for the Operating System course (Bachelor degree).
+This program has been realized as a project done for the Operating System course (Bachelor degree).
 I attempted this course in the 2015 at University of Rome "La Sapienza".

 Realization of an online showcase resident on a server.